Steven-Mugisha/portfolio/postings/said.md

 In summary when a user writes an **oca file** instructions such as **add** , **remove** or **from** they dictate what the **oca ast** represents.
 From the above picture only one attribute **test** is added. **oca-bundle** builds from the generated **oca ast** putting the AST parts together to form a defined overlay is there is.
 In the example only the **capture_base** is built.
 Each overlay same as the capture base are structs that implements **SAD** macro that will be discussed in the next sections.
 After the digest is computed for an overlay the **capture base** **said** is added to it and the digest of the whole bundle is the computed on top and inserted.

-The following highlights a high level description of what you achieve with crates developed b the HCF to calculate the digest.
+The following highlights a high level description of what you achieve with crates developed by the HCF to calculate the digest.

 The following example shows a digest calculated for the string literal **hello there**.